act-rules/act-rules.github.io/_rules/unique-id-3ea0c8.md

 #### Failed Example 2

-Elements of different types have identical `id`
+Elements of different types have identical `id`.

 ```html
 <div id="my-div">This is my first element</div>